banbaralab/lpnmr2026/README.md

 ## Simple usage

-heulingo accepts a COP instance in ASP fact format, an ASP encoding for COP solving, and an optional portfolio of ALNPS configurations.
+Heulingo accepts a COP instance in ASP fact format, an ASP encoding for COP solving, and an optional portfolio of ALNPS configurations.
 Here are Sample sessions for solving the traveling salesperson problem.